tlwangzi123/Dynamic-Arrayed-Comparison/README.md

 Each folder contains codes that generates the results of the cognitive impairment proportion and predicted number of assessments on the MACS data, using one of the three methods that predicts the number of assessments (the two-model approach, CPR and CGPR).

 ## Simulation
-Each folder contains codes that generates the table or figures of the corresponding part of the paper (or the response letter).
+Each folder contains codes that generates the tables or figures of the corresponding part of the paper (or the response letter).